Toby-exe/AfroFighter/README.md

 ![image](https://user-images.githubusercontent.com/104709648/212567852-d2971d61-3278-4f28-ac5f-557cd35d1e47.png)

-#### 2.1.2 Start State Logic and Game View UI

-The `1-Player` game mode beings with the players avatar and the cpu controlled opponent rendered in the arena along with their health bars and a count down starting from 3 in the center of the arena.
-After the count down has reached one "Fight" will be displayed in the center of the arena; player controls become active and the cpu opponent begins executing its scripted movesets.
+The `1-Player` mode commences with the player's avatar positioned on the right side of the arena, while the opponent is situated on the left, accompanied by their respective health/information bars.
+A countdown, starting from three, will be displayed in the center of the screen, with each number displayed for a duration of two seconds.

 ![](https://i.imgur.com/Mp5RDhZ.png)